 A Guide to Investing in Gene Editing Stocks

-If we had to pick one disruptive technology that has the most potential to change mankind, it would be synthetic biology (synbio).
+If we had to pick one disruptive technology that has the most potential to change mankind, it would be subset of nanotechnology called synthetic biology (or synbio).
 A critical component of synbio is gene editing.
 You cannot have one without the other.
 When many people first hear about the potential of gene editing, they want to invest in it.
 The goal of this guide is to make sure investors with no domain knowledge whatsoever are equipped with just the information they need to invest in pure-play gene-editing stocks.

 What is Gene Editing?